Letter from Gareth James, ASPC President

 Recognition

-Work has continued on the studies/publications/joint FSRH projects that were already in progress, whilst Professor Fahad Rizvi’s new audit team, based at the jaw-dropping Medical Technologies Innovation Facility at Nottingham Trent University, have already started work on writing papers relating to ASPC audit data for both Carpel Tunnel operations and Vasectomies.
+Work has continued on the studies/publications/joint FSRH projects that were already in progress, whilst Professor Fahad Rivzi’s new audit team, based at the jaw-dropping Medical Technologies Innovation Facility at Nottingham Trent University, have already started work on writing papers relating to ASPC audit data for both Carpel Tunnel operations and Vasectomies.

 This Quarter coming…